 A Podcast That Addresses the inequities of being wrongfully Accused of Child Abuse

 I admit I am addicted to true crime podcasts.
-I listen to them during long drives and when I go jogging.
+I listen to them during long drives and when I go jogging on the canal in Scottsdale.
 I happened upon the Do No Harm podcast via Wondery, not realizing that I was about to hear an amazing narration of the work that is frequently done in my office defending parents accused of child abuse and neglect.

 This probably reads more like an Amazon book review, but I wish I could give more than 5 stars to Mike Hixenbaugh’s investigative piece.
 It provides such a unique perspective and insight into the lives of two families who both had a child injured in their care and who both were accused of malignant acts, when the truth was nothing more than an accident.
 It is worth reading the article (link below) but find time to listen to the 7 episodes produced by Wondery.
 Actually hearing the voices of the parents and their struggles explaining to doctors, protective service investigators and the courts is riveting.

-Gregg Woodnick has been practicing law in Arizona for 20 years.
-He is a former adjunct law professor and has lectured at Yale University, Midwestern College of Osteopathic Medicine, Arizona State University and Northern Arizona University.
+Gregg Woodnick has been practicing law in Arizona for over 20 years.
+He is a former adjunct law professor and has lectured for Yale University, Midwestern College of Osteopathic Medicine, Arizona State University and Northern Arizona University.